Anu1316/DataAnalyst-Bootcamp-Workbooks/README.md

 ├── Week 5 /        → SQL queries and schema files
 ├── Week 6 /        → Jupyter notebooks, scripts
 └── README.md       → Project overview and usage guide

+📌 Notes
+All datasets used are either open-source or dummy datasets.

+Weekly folders will be updated continuously.

+Feel free to fork and contribute ideas or improvements.

+🙌 Let's Connect
+Got questions or want to collaborate?

+📧 Email • 💼 LinkedIn • 🌐 Portfolio (add your own links here)